nezaboodka/reactronic/README.md

     );
   } // render is subscribed to m.url and m.content

-  @cache  @behavior(Renew.Immediately)
+  @trigger
-  trigger(): void {
+  refresh() {
     if (cacheof(this.render).isInvalid)
       this.setState({}); // ask React to re-render
   } // trigger is subscribed to render
 }
 ```

-In the example above, the cache of the `trigger` function is
+In the example above, trigger function `refresh` is transparently
-transparently subscribed to the cache of the `render` function.
+subscribed to the cache of the `render` function.
+In turn, the
-In turn, the `render` function is subscribed to the `url` and
+`render` function is subscribed to the `url` and `content` properties
-`content` properties of a corresponding `MyModel` object.
+of a corresponding `MyModel` object.
+Once `url` or `content` values
-Once `url` or `content` values are changed, the `render` cache
-becomes invalid and causes the `trigger` cache to become
+are changed, the `render` cache becomes invalid and causes execution
-invalid as well (cascaded).
-The `trigger` cache is marked for
-immediate renewal, thus its function is immediately called by
-Reactronic to renew the cache.
-While executed, the `trigger`
+of `refresh` trigger.
+While executed, the `trigger` function enqueues
-function enqueues re-rendering request to React, which calls
+re-rendering request to React, which calls `render` function and it
-`render` function and it renews its cache marked for on-demand
+renews its cache.
-renew.

-In general case, cache is automatically and immediately marked
+In general case, triggers and caches are automatically and immediately
-as invalid when changes are made in those state object properties
+marked as invalid when changes are made in those state object properties
-that were used by its function.
-And once marked, the function
+that were used by their functions.
+And once marked, the functions
-is automatically executed again to renew it, either immediately or
+are automatically executed again, either immediately (for triggers) or
-on demand.
+on demand (for caches).

 Reactronic takes full care of tracking dependencies between
-all the state objects and caches (observables and observers).
+all the state objects, triggers, and caches (observables and observers).
 With Reactronic, you no longer need to create data change events
 in one set of objects, subscribe to these events in other objects,
 and manually maintain switching from the previous state to a new